JordanMajd/within_vr_downloader/README.md

 # Within VR Downloader

-:danger: **This project is not affiliated or endorsed by Within in any way, nor does it host any of their content.** :danger:
+:warning: **This project is not affiliated or endorsed by Within in any way, nor does it host any of their content.** :warning:

 Within VR Downloader is a tool to download HD Stereoscopic 360 VR videos from Within VR.